 Your objective is to get rostered.
 Once you are on the roster of approved suppliers, the nice people in the marketing department can give you work simply by raising a purchase order.
 You just need to concentrate on building a good relationship with them – see 11 Things to do at the Start of a New (Business) Relationship.

 Avoid the trap of subcontracting for a larger agency that is already rostered.
-It might seem like a simple solution to becoming a big company employee but it won’t do you any good.
+It might seem like a simple solution to becoming a big company employee, but it won’t do you any good.
 Agency subcontractors are the bottom of the food chain in the marketing industry.
 Every time we have been in this position, the agency has taken all the credit, marked up our prices and made our life hell.
 We still have the bruises and scars.

 Getting past the purchasing department

 In your quest to get rostered, your enemy is the purchasing department.
 They hate small companies.
-In their dreams, they only have to deal with one supplier and they get a 99% discount.
+In their dreams, they only have to deal with one supplier, and they get a 99% discount.
 In my experience, you need a powerful patron to strengthen your negotiating position with them.
-The more unique or specialist or niche your services, the harder it is for a purchasing department to haggle about prices or play you off against other providers.
+The more unique or specialist or niche your services, the harder for a purchasing department to haggle about prices or play you off against other providers.

 If you have to give a discount, try to do so on a pre-defined portion of your business, such as the first 10,000 words or the first campaign.
 Don’t give away your profit margin in perpetuity.
 Try to avoid giving a daily or hourly rate as this is easily negotiated away.
 We charge a fixed rate per word so that we can shift a negotiation onto the scope of the work rather than the price.
-For example, if a client wants a 10% discount, we suggest a 10% reduction in the length of the copy.
+For example, if a client wants a 10% discount, we suggest a 10% reduction in the copy length.
 If you can, make them sacrifice something they care about to get a discount.

-This is the hardest part of the relationship but it is also the time when your stock is highest with your new client.
+This is the hardest part of the relationship but also the time when your stock is highest with your new client.
 Know that you have leverage and that you can negotiate.
 You have my permission to say ‘no’ to a bad deal.